arcus/education_modules/bash_scripts/bash_scripts.md

 </div>

 Surrounding commands with `$()` puts them into a subshell.
-In the first line of code in `count_mammals.sh` is telling  bash to define `count` to equal whatever the output of the subshell is, in this case 14.
+In the first line of code in `count_mammals.sh` is telling Bash to define `count` to equal whatever the output of the subshell is, in this case 14.

 Why use subshells?
 ---